simbrar1/SEI-project-1/readme.md

 Try to eat as much 'food' as possible to make the snake grow in length.
 Every food item you eat you gain a point, which is the main aim of the game.

 <img src="./assets/shot8.png" />
-Once it's game over you then have the option to play the game again.
+If you crash into your own body or the sides of the grid it will be game over and the option to play again will appear.

 ## Approach
-The first step of my approach was to create a basic grid of a width of 10.
+The first step of my approach was to create a basic grid of a width of 10 squares.
 This was required so that the snake has a basic outline of where the limits are.
-The next step was to make the snake head move using the arrow keys.
-I found the best way to do this was to make a switch statement
+The next step was to make the snakes head move using the arrow keys.
+I found the best way to do this was to make a switch statement defining the direction with the arrow keys.

-- find a way for the food to generate
+Next was for the food to appear on the board and one the snake eats it, the food will then generate again at random, with a different image.
+Next
-- find different food
+For the snake to increase in size I used the method of unshift,
 - find a way that the snake gets longer when food is food eaten
 - score to go up when snake eats food